 Go to the System DSN Tab and click Add:

-Give your new data source the name “CEOJuice_BI”.
+Give your new data source the EXACT name “CEOJuice_BI”.
 In Server, enter the SQL Server instance name of your e-automate server.
 Most of the time, you can click the drop down and it will search for available SQL Server instances.
 Select the one where e-automate resides, then click Next:

 If you have your domain login with access to the e-automate and CEOJuice databases, you can select “With Windows NT Authentication using the network login ID”.
 Otherwise, select “With SQL Server authentication…” and enter your Login ID (ceojuice_BI_User) and Password as created in Step 1.
 Click Next: